uniquekarki/olduniquekarki/content/pages/about.md

 Undergrad Student, <br>
 [Kathmandu University](https://ku.edu.np/), Dhulikhel, Nepal

 Hello!
 I’m Unique Karki.
 I'm an undergrad student studying computer science at Kathmandu University.
 I'm interested in the field of Artificial Intelligence and would like to persue career in it.
-I have done a few projects in prediction system, Nepali Speech Recognition System, Face Recognition and Web Development.
+I have done a few projects in prediction system, Nepali Speech Recognition System, Face Recognition and Web Development.<br>
+You can view and download my CV: [**UniqueKarki_CV.pdf**](/pdfs/UniqueKarki_CV.pdf)
 ---

 Apart from acamedics, I am fond of music.
 I play few musical instruments such as guitar, harmonium, madal and flute.
 I'm also trying to learn French for fun in my free time.